Illinois Seat Belt Law - Chicago Claim Basics

 • Get medical care promptly, even if symptoms seem minor.

-• Tell medical providers whether you were wearing a seat belt.
+• Tell medical providers whether you were wearing a seat belt, honestly and specifically.

 • Request a copy of the police report as soon as it is available.